 Registration/certification of an organisation under ISO 14001:2015 provides investors, lenders, insurers and employees with some comfort that the organisation has the tools and procedures to eliminate or mitigate any adverse impacts it may have on the environment.

 Since the 2015 update to ISO 14001, guidelines for implementing and strengthening specific aspects of an EMS have been published.
-The full ISO 14000 series
+The full ISO 14000 series can be accessed on the ISO

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.